zio/zio-deriving/README.md

 }
 ```

-The conversion between regular data types and the shapely shapes is handled by a typeclass that has a macro that automatically creates instances of a
+The conversion between regular data types and the zio-deriving shapes is handled by a typeclass that has a macro that automatically creates instances of a

 ```scala
 trait Shapely[A, B <: Shape[A]] {